cogentcore/lab/docs/content/gosl.md

 atomicAdd(&PathGBuf[idx], val);
 ```

-This also unfortunately has the side-effect that you cannot do _non-atomic_ operations on atomic variables, as discussed extensively here: https://github.com/gpuweb/gpuweb/issues/2377  Gosl automatically detects the use of atomic functions on GPU variables, and tags them as atomic.
+This also unfortunately has the side-effect that you cannot do _non-atomic_ operations on atomic variables, as discussed extensively here: https://github.com/gpuweb/gpuweb/issues/2377  GoSL automatically detects the use of atomic functions on GPU variables, and tags them as atomic.

 ## Random numbers: slrand